VikasAhlawatCC/Club-Corra-Pilot-2/docs/features/0004_PRODUCT_IMPLEMENTATION_PLAN.md

     2. Ensure the default sorting is by creation date, latest first.
     3. In the transaction detail view, implement the `< >` arrow key navigation between a single user's requests.
 This will involve fetching the next/previous transaction ID from the API.
     4. Display a warning or disable the approve/reject buttons if an older pending transaction exists for the user.
+    5.  **Balance Validation UI**:
+        -   Display the user's current coin balance prominently in the transaction detail view.
+        -   Show a warning if the redemption amount exceeds the user's current balance.
+        -   Disable the "Approve" button if `user.balance < transaction.coinsRedeemed`.
+    6.  **Amount Display**: Ensure all amounts (bill amount, coins earned, coins redeemed) are displayed as whole numbers only.
+    7.  **Rejection Handling**: When rejecting a transaction, show a confirmation dialog explaining that coin balances will be reverted.

 ### Task 3.3: Update Coins Page

 -   **File**: `apps/admin/src/app/coins/page.tsx` (or similar).
 -   **Changes**:
     1. Ensure the page accurately reflects recent transactions and total coin statistics based on the new, more frequent user activity.
 Review and potentially optimize the queries if performance issues arise.
+    2.  **Display Format**: Show all coin amounts and statistics as whole numbers only (no decimal places).
+    3.  **Balance Integrity**: Display warnings if any users have negative coin balances (which should never happen with the new validation rules).